schneiderfelipe/cligpt/README.md

 cligpt --api-key YOUR_API_KEY 'Hello, ChatGPT!'
 ```

-This will send the message "Hello, `ChatGPT`!" to the `ChatGPT` API using your API key and print the generated text to your terminal.
+This will send the message `'Hello, ChatGPT!'` to the `ChatGPT` API using your API key and print the generated text to your terminal.